Itzvicen/WeatherNOW-React/README.md

 # WeatherNOW ⛅️

-### At this moment the proyect is not finished yet
+### At this moment the proyect is not finished yet!

 · Live Demo: https://weather.vicenweb.es